geoffrey-tan/node-app/README.md

 ***
 **What would the calls for the data and the pin modification to the API look like?
 How will the response data be formatted and what kind of parameters will have to be available for this page to work properly?**

-X
+I'm not sure how to answer this question so I will explain a mental model of how I think it works:
+The client side post data in JSON, for example a search query gets parsed into a string in `Request.body.search`.
+Or the search query can direct the browser to an address where the query is stored in `Request.params.search`.

 ### Question 3: security
 ***
 **Imagine we are storing the BSN numbers of our application’s users and we use a cloud hosted database like Amazon RDS.
 We want to make sure the BSN numbers are stored so that they can’t be simply retrieved from the database.
 How would you go about storing this kind of sensitive information?**

 I would look into encrypting the received data before sending it to the database.
+It can also be an option to restrict certain database users to read the database table containing the BSN.

 ### Question 4: documentation
 ***